akeneo/pim-helpcenter/content/md/connectivity/connection-dashboard.md

 And also, don't hesitate to fill in the survey at the bottom of the dashboard page to vote for the next KPI you'd like to see in there.
 :::

 In this dashboard, for now, you can monitor both your source and destination connections.
+Activity on product models is not monitored in the following dashboards.

 ::: tips
 Empty charts?
 Have you ticked the `Track this connection in the dashboard` checkbox in your connections settings?
 Do you use the connection user to call the PIM through the API?